TuxVinyards/qqX/README.md

 - The use of 'floatversion' allows qqX [_exclusive fixes_](https://github.com/TuxVinyards/qqX/wiki/FreeBird#exclusive-quickget-fixes) for multiple distro downloads not available in Quickemu

+## Relationship with Quickemu

+qqX should be seen as complementary to Quickemu and as something to improve user experience.

+However, we seem to be at a point where qqX is becoming an increasingly separate project.

+- An increasing number of fixes for Quickemu are having to be added downstream

+- Lots of fixes are using separate qqX licensed code

+Creative differences lead to a rift with the Quickemu project in June 2024 ...

 At the beginning of 2025, I would like to see an improvement in relationships, such that so many of these fixes didn't have to get added.
 Reinstating the [qqX listing](https://github.com/TuxVinyards/qqX/wiki/FreeBird#creative-differences) on the Quickemu wiki pages could be a good move.

-Unfortunately, more than this will be needed to halt the increasing drift apart.
-An analogy could be Ubuntu promoting derivatives like Linux Mint.
-And Debian promoting Ubuntu.
-It could happen but it doesn't.
-So it probably won't happen here.
+An analogy could be Ubuntu not promoting derivatives like Linux Mint.
+And Debian not promoting Ubuntu.
+But this doesn't mean that we  have to do the same.

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) wiki page for details on the built-ins